maverick2012/dharmendrasingh715.github.io/_posts/2016-8-5-equality-and-coercion.md

 There is a general misconception about **coercion** that sometimes it can produce some surprising results, fortunately, that is not true.
 If we try to understand the underlying behaviour of the concept it will never surprise us.

+> It may not be obvious but JavaScript coercion always result in scalar primitive values like _string_, _number_, or _boolean_. it will never result in complex value like _object_  or _function_.

+Let's take a very classical example.

+{% highlight javascript%}
+    console.log(return 42 == '42');
+{% endhighlight %}

+So, what do you think will will be logged in console?

+Let's analyze the above code, what were are trying to do is comparing a number to string, and since